Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Why I Recommend the Horizon:

-So, let’s talk about the suspension system.
-First of all, the Horizon 10.4 V2 is the cheapest electric scooter to have one.
+First of, the Horizon 10.4 V2 is one of the cheapest electric scooter to have a suspension system.
 This alone establishes it as an intriguing proposition for riders who want to move beyond entry-level models that rely solely on air-filled tires for cushioning.

 Horizon V2 Front Spring